Fractional Diffusion-Telegraph Equations and their Associated Stochastic Solutions: The operator and its relation to the hitting time of linear combinations of stable subordinators

 clearly adapted to the time-changed filtration $\bigl( \mathcal{G}_{V^\delta_t}\bigr)_{t \ge 0}$ and, in particular we have that its Laplace transform is

 Notice that for \eqref{Vproc} we obtain

 where ${}_j V_t^{\delta \alpha_j}$, $t \ge 0$, $j=1,2$ are now $\mathfrak{G}$-adapted dependent stable subordinators.
-Furthermore, the processes in \eqref{VVproc} possess dependent increments but non-decreasing paths, that is the increments are non-negative.
-From this we argue that
+The dependence is due to the time-change and vanishes in the degenerate case $\delta=1$.
+For $\delta \in (0,1)$ the processes in \eqref{VVproc} possess dependent increments but non-decreasing paths, that is the increments are non-negative.
+Thus we argue that

 is the first exit time of the process \eqref{VVproc} from the interval $(0,t)$ whose distribution coincides with that of the first exit time of \eqref{Vproc} from the same interval $(0,t)$.
-We refer to \eqref{Eproc} also as the inverse process to \eqref{Vproc} in view of the relation
+We refer to \eqref{Eproc} also as the inverse to \eqref{Vproc} as